bcmi/ControlCom-Image-Composition/README.md

   - Each background image within this dataset comes with a manually annotated bounding box.
 These bounding boxes are suitable for placing one object from a specified category.
   - The resultant dataset consists of 640 pairs of backgrounds and foregrounds.
 This dataset is utilized in our user study and qualitative comparison.

+**We have extended FOSCom dataset to [MureCom](https://github.com/bcmi/DreamCom-Image-Composition/tree/main?tab=readme-ov-file#our-murecom-dataset) which has multiple images for one foreground object.**

 ## Code and Model

 ### 1. Dependencies